How to Create a WooCommerce Pay Later System for Schools & Other Repeat Customers

 The next step is to transform your store into a WooCommerce pay later system where customers can add credit and use their balance to pay for their orders.
 To do this, you need to add a WooCommerce credit plugin.

-Choose one of the following plugins and use the documentation to set it up.
+Use the documentation to set it up.

 Account Funds is an official WooCommerce extension available from woocommerce.com.
 It gives customers an online wallet on your WordPress website, where they can add funds, top up their balance, and pay for orders using their balance.